-Look, there’s been a dramatic shift in the way pet owners think about their pets.
-More and more, “pet parents” are treating their furry friends like any other member of the family.
+There’s been a dramatic shift in the way pet owners think about their pets.
+More and more, “pet parents” are treating their dogs and cats like any other member of the family.

 But this has also brought to light an all-too-familiar issue — one that is also central to the topic of human healthcare — the challenge of obtaining insurance with a pre-existing condition.

-But, don’t fret - there are options for pets with pre-existing conditions!
+But, don't worry - there are options for pets with pre-existing conditions!

 A pre-existing health condition is a medical condition that was diagnosed before the pet’s health insurance took effect.
 So, from the perspective of the pet insurer, covering a pet with a pre-existing condition is high-risk.
 They’ll likely have to pay out far more in medical benefits to that pet’s family than to other policyholders.